DavisVaughan/almanac/tests/testthat/_snaps/recur-on-day-of-week.md

       yearly() %>% recur_on_day_of_week("mond")
     Condition
       Error in `recur_on_day_of_week()`:
-      !
-A character `day` must be a weekday name or abbreviation.
+      ! `day` must be a weekday name or abbreviation.

 # cannot use `day > 7` or `day < 1`